-- Cloud computing is a technique of resource sharing where servers, storage, and other computing infrastructure in multiple locations are connected by networks. - In the cloud, when an application is submitted for its execution, needy and suitable resources are allocated from this collection of resources; as these resources are connected via the Internet, the users get their required results. - For many cloud computing applications, network performance will be the key issue to cloud computing performance. - Since cloud computing has various deployment options, we now consider the important aspects related to the closed belowment models and their
+- Cloud computing is a technique of resource sharing where servers, storage, and other computing infrastructure in multiple locations are connected by networks. - In the cloud, when an application is submitted for its execution, needy and suitable resources are allocated from this collection of resources; as these resources are connected via the Internet, the users get their required results. - For many cloud computing applications, network performance will be the key issue to cloud computing performance. - options, we now consider the important aspects